huiishan99/web-blog/_posts/2024-06-16-dev-quest3-inworld-unity.md

   - Development
 ---

+``This tutorial was scrapped because Inworld AI is no longer freely available to the public.``

 This tutorial is used to integrating Inworld AI, Ready Player Me, and Meta Quest 3 in Unity Development.

 ### Hardware description